-The organizational structure of the Institute has been changing over time to best describe the nature of the research conducted at a given time.
+The organizational structure of the Institute has changed over time to best suit the changing nature of research.
 At present, the Institute is divided into nine departments.
-Most of them are based in Kraków, currently in the building at Mickiewicza 31, which became the property of IJP PAN in 1999.
+Most are based in Kraków, currently in the building at Mickiewicza 31, which became the property of IJP PAN in 1999.
 Two departments, of the History of the 17th and 18th Century Polish Language, and of the Borderland Polish Language, are located in Warsaw, in the building at Ratuszowa 11.

-What distinguishes IJP PAN among other research institutions in the Polish humanities are extensive lexicographic works conducted here, developed on the original linguistic material and of major significance for national culture.
-Their editing usually requires creating numerous research teams with quite unique competencies.
-It is worth emphasizing that building such teams and carrying out similar projects within university structures is generally not possible.
+What distinguishes IJP PAN among other research institutions in the Polish humanities are the extensive lexicographic works conducted here, developed using original linguistic material and of major significance for national culture.
+Their editing usually requires the creation of numerous research teams with highly specialized competencies.
+It is worth emphasizing it is not generally possible to build such teams and to carry out these kinds of projects within a university structure.

-A large group of dictionaries created in the Institue is scholarly historical ones: Old Polish Dictionary, Electronic Dictionary of the 17th−18th c.
-Polish, Dictionary of Polish Regional Dialects.
-One should also mention here the Dictionary of Medieval Latin in Poland, created under the honorary patronage of L’Union Académique Internationale as one of a dozen similar European lexicographic enterprises, aimed at documenting regional varieties of medieval Latin.
+Many of the dictionaries created in the Institute are scholarly/historical: e.g. the Old Polish Dictionary, the Electronic Dictionary of the 17th−18th c.
+Polish, and the Dictionary of Polish Dialects.
+Here one should also mention the Dictionary of Medieval Latin in Poland, created under the honorary patronage of L’Union Académique Internationale as one of a dozen similar European lexicographic undertakings, aimed at documenting regional varieties of medieval Latin.

-The largest study dedicated to contemporary Polish is the Great Dictionary of the Polish, edited exclusively in the electronic version.
-Its creators aim to provide a wide range of recipients with a possible best comprehensive description of Polish lexis, prepared in the theoretical framework developed by Polish linguists at the turn of the 20th and 21st century.
-The Institute is also a place creating multiple onomastic dictionaries, describing both geographical and personal names that are recorded in contemporary and Old Polish.
-Some of them are: Słownik staropolskich nazw osobowych (Dictionary of Old Polish Personal Names), Słownik etymologiczno-motywacyjny staropolskich nazw osobowych (Etymological and Motivational Dictionary of Old Polish Personal Names), Słownik nazw miejscowych Polski (Dictionary of geographical names of Poland), Elektroniczny słownik hydronimów polskich (Electronic Dictionary of Polish Hydronyms).
+The largest study dedicated to contemporary Polish is the Great Dictionary of Polish, edited exclusively in an electronic version.
+Its creators aim to provide a wide range of recipients with the best and most comprehensive description of the Polish lexis, prepared in the theoretical framework developed by Polish linguists at the turn of the 20th and 21st century.
+The Institute is also creating multiple onomastic dictionaries, describing both geographical and personal names that are recorded in contemporary and Old Polish.
+Some of them are: Słownik staropolskich nazw osobowych (Dictionary of Old Polish Personal Names), Słownik etymologiczno-motywacyjny staropolskich nazw osobowych (Etymological and Motivational Dictionary of Old Polish Personal Names), Słownik nazw miejscowych Polski (Dictionary of geographical names of Poland), and Elektroniczny słownik hydronimów polskich (Electronic Dictionary of Polish Hydronyms).
 In addition, the researchers from the Department of Etymology and Geolinguistics prepare entries within the international projects of the Slavic Linguistic Atlas (SLA) and the Atlas of the European Languages (ALE).

-However, the activities of the Institute are not limited to lexicographical works but are also in line with the most important trends in Polish and, more recently, also international linguistics, not only in the organizational sense but mainly as part of scholarly activities of individual researchers.
-At the beginning of the 80s, the employees of the Institute made a significant contribution to the development of the Grammar of the Polish language (Gramatyka Języka Polskiego, Warszawa PWN 1984), popularly known as “the Yellow Grammar Book”, which was then a methodological innovation.
-Today, the scholars from the Institute strongly mark their presence in the field of digital humanities, corpus linguistics and electronic lexicography.
+However, the activities of the Institute are not limited to lexicographical works but also align with the most important trends in Polish (and, more recently, international) linguistics.
+At the beginning of the 80s, the employees of the Institute made a significant contribution to the development of the Grammar of the Polish language (Gramatyka Języka Polskiego, Warszawa 1984: PWN), popularly known as “the Yellow Grammar Textbook”, which was then a methodological breakthrough.
+Today, the scholars from the Institute maintain an important presence in the fields of digital humanities, corpus linguistics, and electronic lexicography.
 The Department of Methodology conducts stylometric studies and is involved in the creation and analysis of Polish language corpora.
-The Department of the Etymology and Geolinguistics prepared a corpus of texts and recordings of the regional dialect of Spisz region inhabitants.
-On the other hand, the Department of the History of the 17th and 18th Century Polish Language developed the The Electronic Corpus of the 17th and 18th c.
-Polish Texts (up to 1772) (KorBa), and the Department of Medieval Latin built Fontes Mediae et Infimae Latinitatis Polonorum – Corpus of Polish Medieval Latin.
-In addition, the Department of Old Polish Language published on a DVD Biblioteka zabytków polskiego piśmiennictwa średniowiecznego (A collection of the monuments of Polish medieval literature) containing the most important texts written in Polish before 1500.
+The Department of the Etymology and Geolinguistics has prepared a corpus of texts and recordings of the regional dialect of Spisz region inhabitants.
+Furthermore, the Department of the History of the 17th and 18th Century Polish Language has developed the The Electronic Corpus of the 17th and 18th c.
+Polish Texts (up to 1772) (KorBa), and the Department of Medieval Latin built Fontes Mediae et Infimae Latinitatis Polonorum (Corpus of Polish Medieval Latin).
+In addition, the Department of Old Polish Language published Biblioteka zabytków polskiego piśmiennictwa średniowiecznego (A collection of the monuments of Polish medieval literature) in computer-readable format, containing the most important texts written in Polish before 1500.

-In recent years, electronic lexicography has been of increasing research interest to the Institute, both in the practical (digitization of resources and creating dictionaries exclusively in the digital version) and theoretical dimension.
-In-depth methodological reflection is particularly present in the works on the Great Dictionary of Polish.
-Other electronic projects are the above-mentioned dictionaries of the 17th and 18th Century Polish and Polish hydronyms, Dictionary of Medieval Latin in Poland (letters A-Q) made available by the Department of Medieval Latin, and A Conceptual Dictionary of the Old Polish by the Department of Old Polish.
+In recent years, electronic lexicography has been of increasing interest to the Institute, both in the practical (digitization of resources and creating exclusively digital dictionaries) and theoretical senses.
+In-depth methodological considerations are particularly relevant to the work on the Great Dictionary of Polish.
+Other electronic projects are the above-mentioned dictionaries of 17th and 18th Century Polish and of Polish hydronyms, the Dictionary of Medieval Latin in Poland (letters A-Q) made available by the Department of Medieval Latin, and A Conceptual Dictionary of the Old Polish by the Department of Old Polish.

-The IJP PAN staff are the authors of numerous individual publications, scholarly articles, and monographs.
-They are also managers of research projects financed with the resources of the National Center for Science and the National Program for the Development of Humanities.
-Financed projects concern both lexicographical and corpus issues, as well as fundamental research, focused on synchronous and diachronic linguistics.
-There are also pioneering projects aimed at breaking the boundaries between the fields of science, an example of which is the project “Development of computational chemical linguistics and its applications to the efficient planning of multi-step chemical syntheses”, carried out in cooperation with the Institute of Organic Chemistry of the Polish Academy of Sciences and the Faculty of Mathematics of the University of Warsaw.
+IJP PAN staff have authored numerous publications, scholarly articles, and monographs.
+They also manage research projects financed with the resources of the National Center for Science and the National Program for the Development of Humanities.
+Such projects include both lexicographical and corpus issues, as well as fundamental research focused on synchronous and diachronic linguistics.
+There are also pioneering interdisciplinary projects, such as the “Development of computational chemical linguistics and its applications to the efficient planning of multi-step chemical syntheses”, carried out in cooperation with the Institute of Organic Chemistry of the Polish Academy of Sciences and the Faculty of Mathematics of the University of Warsaw.

-The Institute also offers doctoral studies in linguistics, and in cooperation with the Society of Polish Language Enthusiasts organizes regular meetings: Digital Humanities Lunch, Hortus Deliciarum.
-On medieval texts, Old Polish Dialogues, Lectures on the Regional Dialects, which serve to integrate the humanist research community from various fields and to promote research to outside audience.
-The latter is also supported by the broadcast of the meetings in the Internet.
+The Institute also offers doctoral studies in linguistics, and in cooperation with the Society of Polish Language Enthusiasts organizes regular meetings including Digital Humanities Lunches, Hortus Deliciarum (lectures in Medieval Latin), Nominarium (lectures in onomastics), Breakfasts with Lexicography, and Dialogues on Dialects, which serve to integrate the scholarly community from various fields and to promote research to the general public.
+Several of these meetings are conducted in hybrid format.

 Czopek-Kopciuch, Barbara (2010), Instytut Języka Polskiego PAN i jego dyrektorzy [in:] Barbara Czopek-Kopciuch, Piotr Żmigrodzki (red.), Język polski wczoraj – dziś – jutro…, Wydawnictwo LEXIS, Kraków, pp. 61–66.